 The legal basis for the processing of the data transmitted in the course of sending an email is Art.
 6 (1) f) GDPR.
 If contact is made by email with a view to entering into a contract, the additional legal basis for the processing is Art.
 6 (1) b) GDPR.

-5.1 You can register to use our customer portal in which case you will be asked to provide personal data.
+7.1.
+You can register to use our customer portal in which case you will be asked to provide personal data.
 The registration details will be recorded in writing in a process overseen by the customer advisor in charge of your account.

 Registered customers can order analyses and view the results of their analyses through the customer portal.
 We also provide an online archive for the analyses previously carried out for the customer.

 7.2.
 The following data will be collected and stored for each customer account which is set up in the course of the registration process:

 In the course of the registration process, the user is asked to give consent to the processing of these data.
-As the user you have the option of cancelling the registration at any time.
+As the user you have the option of cancelling the access at any time.

 If you place analysis orders through the customer portal, we are obliged under commercial and tax law to store your address details, payment details and order data for a period of 10 years.
 However, after two years we will place a restriction on the processing, i.e. your data will be used only to comply with the legal obligations.